0P3N50URC3-F0R3V3R/blackbeard/README.md

 Rocks and Stones!
 The webserver uses "443" and "8443" ports. it might be occupied so it is up to you what is using it if you cannot start apache, sorry.

-# LFG - FOR LINUX VERSION
-Currently looking for people who is able to help me to compile this to Linux debian or ubuntu or Raspbian Buster!